braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 Another way to help debug your Google Tag Manager integration is using Google's [Preview mode][14] feature.

-This will help identify what values are being sent from your webpage's data layer to each triggered Braze tag and will also explain which tags were or were not triggered.
+This will help identify what values are being sent from your web page's data layer to each triggered Braze tag and will also explain which tags were or were not triggered.

 ![The Braze Initialization Tag summary page provides an overview of the tag, including information on which tags were triggered.][gtm-tag-debug-mode]